 Obviously you want a sofa or couch that will complement your home interior or decor style, but there are going to be many options to choose from.
 A good place to start is to consider the type of sofa or couch that best fits the space.
-While a Chesterfield sofa might look gorgeous on the showroom floor, this type of furniture requires space and would look ridiculous in a small living room.
+While Chesterfield sofas might look gorgeous on the showroom floor, this type of furniture requires space and would look ridiculous in a small living room.
 Measure up the space where the sofa or couch will be placed before you go shopping.

 There are many sofa styles, but a style with straight lines visually appears smaller and is ideal for an average sized room.
 Additionally, this contemporary style offers various configurations for seating; you can choose from a small 2-seat, or a full-on sectional for a larger room.
 For a style with a softer appearance you could look at a sofa that has rectangular shape with curved lines, or a sofa with soft chunky cushions.

 While your purchase of a new couch or sofa will be driven by the amount you have to spend, choosing the right colour and fabric is important.
 The adage that you get what you pay for is true when buying anything - the quality and craftsmanship, as well as whether it is locally manufactured or imported, will obviously determine the price.
 However, a sofa for everyday use should be upholstered in a durable fabric.

 Cotton and linen are a good buy, but avoid loose weaves that can easily snag, and opt for darker colours or have the sofa treated for stain resistance.
 And, while synthetic microfiber is reasonably stain resistant, these fabrics have a tendency to pill.
 Pilling is where abrasion from everyday wear and cleaning causes the fibres to become loose and form balls on the surface of the fabric.